 Over the last few years, investors have seen a huge spike in the availability of crowdfunded investments.
-In fact, in 2015, crowdfunding raised over $34 billion dollars according to the latest reports.
+In fact, last year, crowdfunding raised over $700 billion dollars according to the latest reports.
 There are all types of investments that anyone (seriously, you don't have to be an accredited investor) can invest money in.

 The reason for this?
 In 2012, Congress passed the JOBS act, which made it easier for companies to raise money, with a specific provision around crowdfunding.
 This allows anyone (both accredited and non-accredited investors) to pool their money together to invest in a company.

 As a result, we are seeing crowdfunding investments take over real estate, private equity, small business, and more.